Meloneneis/meloneneis.github.io/_posts/2023-11-29-DL-in-the-Science-blog-post.md

 This can be contributed to the main two things: 1. its speed in prediction and 2. its dependence on multiple sequence alignment (MSA).

 ## Limitation of AlphaFold2: The Need for Speed and Independence
-As mentioned above, experimentally predicting the tertiary structure of a protein from its amino acid sequence is an expensive and time-consuming task, but determining the primary structure, i.e. the amino acid sequence itself, isn't.
-This is demonstrated by the ever-growing protein sequence databases.
-In other words, AlphaFold2's inference speed can't keep up with the growing size of the available primary amino acid sequences.
-This is mainly due to the time-consuming search for similar proteins during MSA.
-In addition, AlphaFold2 won't be able to handle novel protein sequences as well due to the lack of evolutionarily related sequences in the database.
+As mentioned earlier, predicting the three-dimensional structure of a protein from its sequence of amino acids using experiments is both costly and time-intensive.
+However, determining the primary structure, which is the sequence of amino acids itself, is comparatively easier and faster.
+This is evident from the continuously expanding databases of protein sequences.
+In simpler terms, AlphaFold2's speed in making predictions can't match the rapid growth of available primary amino acid sequences.
+This is largely because searching for similar proteins during Multiple Sequence Alignment (MSA) takes up a lot of time.
+Moreover, AlphaFold2 may struggle with new protein sequences due to the absence of closely related sequences in the database.

-What if we could simply eliminate the need for multiple sequence alignment altogether, thus eliminating the rather time-consuming search and dependence on evolutionarily related sequences?
-What if there was a way to integrate such information in a more end-to-end fashion?
-If you are a machine learning expert, or even better an NLP expert, you might know where this is going.
-The answer to these questions is another language model that encapsulates all knowledge about amino acids.
-You can think of it as a model that learns the language of proteins.
-Sounds intuitive, doesn't it?
-ESMFold - the work by Meta - has done just that, and to be more precise, it has used the state-of-the-art Transformer Encoder architecture to do so.
-Since there is already a lot of good content explaining how this architecture works, I will just give a quick refresher on how and why using a transformer-based architecture is such a good idea here.
+What if we could skip the need for multiple sequence alignment altogether, cutting out the time-consuming search and reliance on evolutionarily related sequences?
+What if we could integrate such information more seamlessly?
+If you're familiar with machine learning or, even better, natural language processing (NLP), you might see where this is headed.
+The solution lies in another language model that comprehensively understands amino acids - essentially, a model fluent in the language of proteins.
+It's quite intuitive, isn't it?
+ESMFold, developed by Meta, has achieved exactly that, leveraging the cutting-edge Transformer Encoder architecture.
+Since there's already ample information available on how this architecture functions, I'll briefly touch on why using a transformer-based approach is such a smart move in this context.
 ## Methodology
 ### ESM-2: Unlocking the Protein Secrets via Transformers
 Transformers, the new SOTA architecture introduced in the paper "Attention is all you need" by Vaswani et al., have revolutionized various domains, including natural language processing, computer vision with vision transformers, and the field of protein folding.
 At the heart of transformers' success lie two main components: self-attention and parallelization.